ThaCheeseBun/CoffinBrowser/README.md

 ```
 Add above code under `<body style="background-color: black">` in `<GAME>/www/index.html`.
 Spin up any HTTP server in the `<GAME>/www` folder and you're good to go.

-Not heavily tested at the moment so your localStorage *might* fill up with a bunch of log files, but it's fiiiiine.
+Not heavily tested at the moment but I successfully managed a full playthrough.

 ## Why?
 Boredom.